CharlesRyan/financial-doom/README.md

 - **Styling**: CSS with modern features
 - **Type Safety**: Comprehensive TypeScript definitions

-## Configuration

-The app includes configurable constants in `src/constants/index.ts`:

-- Return rate ranges (3-8% with 0.5% steps)
-- Doom level thresholds
-- Fortune event probabilities
-- Mathematical constants for calculations

 ## Why "Financial Doom"?

 Most financial planning tools are intimidatingly serious or overly optimistic.
 Financial Doom takes a different approach – it tells you the truth about your financial situation with humor and memorable scenarios.
 The app's personality makes financial planning more engaging while still providing accurate, actionable insights.

-## Contributing

-This was a weekend project, but contributions are welcome!
-Please feel free to:
-- Report bugs
-- Suggest new fortune events
-- Improve the UI/UX
-- Add new calculation features

-## License

-ISC License - feel free to use this code for your own projects!

 ---